Wang Yani

 By the time she was sixteen, six different books had been written about Wang Yani.
-They told the story of an innocent girl who loved to paint monkeys, baboons, and cats, and who grew into a world-famous young teen who painted as curators of the Smithsonian watched her create beautiful birds and flowers with her dancing brush.
+They told the story of a brilliant girl who loved to paint monkeys, baboons, and cats, and who grew into a world-famous young teen who painted as curators of the Smithsonian watched her create beautiful birds and flowers with her dancing brush.

 Wang Yani also exhibited in Germany and grew to love that country in her middle teen years.
 Studying the German language and winning a scholarship to study art in Germany, in 1996 began to study art at the Academy of Fine Arts Munich.
 She has had many exhibitions in Germany since 1996, including at Galerie Jaspers.

 She is married to photographer Wu Min-an.